NativeScript/docs-v8/native-api-access.md

 ## iOS Walkthrough

-Here is the Objective-C code to get the current battery level of the iOS device.
+Here is the Objective-C code to get the current battery level from an iOS device.

 ```objc
 float batteryLevel = [[UIDevice currentDevice] batteryLevel];
 ```

-Now we convert this to JavaScript to execute in NativeScript to read the iOS device battery level.
+Here's the same thing in JavaScript using our abilities with NativeScript:

 ```ts
 if (global.isIOS) {